574n13y/Dev_Ops/Day18.md

    - **Availability Zones (AZs)** are distinct, isolated data centers within a specific cloud region, designed to provide high availability and fault tolerance.
 Resources are spread across multiple AZs to prevent a single point of failure.
 For example, if one AZ experiences a power outage, resources in other AZs remain unaffected, ensuring resilience.

 4. **DevOps**: Define Continuous Delivery and compare it with Continuous Integration.
+   - **Continuous Integration (CI)** involves frequently integrating code changes into a shared repository, followed by automated testing to detect issues early.
+   - **Continuous Delivery (CD)** is an extension of CI, ensuring code is always ready for deployment through automated testing, though the actual deployment to production may require manual approval.
+   - In short, CI focuses on integrating and testing code frequently, while CD aims to keep the software deployable at any time.

 5. **Tools & Technology**: What is Kubernetes?
 Set up a local Kubernetes cluster using Minikube or kind.
 6. **Scenario**: You are tasked with automating a daily report generation process.
 How would you design a simple pipeline for this?